 Export the .aup file to .wav, using the File menu.
 Repeat the process until you have all the chapters of your book edited and exported.
 Then open the Levelator application and drag and drop all your .wav files onto the program window.
 Levelator will process all your chapters so they have the same level of sound.

 Next, you will go back to Audacity, open each .wav file and export to .mp3, using the ACX specifications.
 Be sure to fill out the track information (author, title, track, etc.) as ACX requires this.
 ACX recommends saving the .wav file as your master file because .wav files are of higher quality.
 I save my Audacity files (.aup and data) as well, because I sometimes have a background music track that I may want to adjust separately later.

 You are now ready to go to ACX.com.
 Create an account and start a new project.
 The ACX uploading interface is fairly easy to use, but I didn’t understand at first that once I uploaded all my files and pressed “I’m Done,” that meant my files went off to quality control at ACX, and I could no longer edit them.
 I thought pressing the Done button meant that I would have a chance to hear how the whole thing went together and then continue to edit.
 (You don’t get that opportunity, by the way.)
 So make sure you are satisfied with each and every file you upload to ACX before you press the Done button, or else you will have to do a lot of behind the scenes stuff with ACX.

 Worth Every Second…Er…Hour

 Creating an audio book is rewarding on many levels.
 But audio production is not for slackers and the faint of heart!
 It’s a long process.
-For every hour of recording, expect to spend two hours of editing.
+For every hour of recording, expect to spend three hours of editing.
 In addition, you may discover your voice does not translate well to audio.
 But even if you never offer your audio book for sale, you can be confident the recording process will make you a better writer and editor.